 Other common order tags used by online stores are: high-priority, fragile items, backorders, requires insurance, and fraud risk.
 There are endless ways to establish an order tagging system that makes it easy for you and your team to identify orders quickly and more efficiently.

-2. Keeping inventory organized
+2. Keeping inventory organised

-Another benefit to order tagging is the ability to keep your inventory organized.
+Another benefit to order tagging is the ability to keep your inventory organised.
 For example, you can use order tagging to specify which orders contain items that are backordered or out of stock.
 That way, you can easily view how many orders are being delayed or canceled due to an inventory stockout.

-3. Streamlining fulfillment and shipping workflows
+3. Streamlining fulfilment and shipping workflows

 Let’s say you’re in the process of switching 3PLs.
 You can use order tags during the transition to make sure certain orders are routed to the old or new 3PL until the transition is complete.

 Order tags can also be used to establish a self-fulfillment/outsourced fulfilment hybrid process, which makes it easy to get the support you need from a 3PL but also still manage some orders yourself.

 For example, let’s say you have your own warehouse in the Northwest US and also have inventory stored in a 3PL’s Midwest or Southern US fulfilment location.
 You can use order tags to only route orders outside of the Northwest region to your 3PL, making it cheaper to fulfil them and reduce shipping costs.